cyhyraethz/d2-giga-inv/README.md

 This mod expands the stash, cube, and inventory of a character

+### Features

+- Expands the stash from a 6x8 grid to a 10x10 grid

+- Expands horadric cube from a 3x4 grid to an 8x10 grid

+- Expands character inventory from a 4x10 grid to a 9x10 grid

 ### Installation

 1. Backup your characters and the game folder before making any changes.